Review of True Acre Dry Dog Food

-The True Acre product line includes the 2 dry kibbles listed below.
+The True Acre product line includes the 4 dry dog foods listed below.

-True Acre Beef and Vegetables Grain Free was selected to represent both products in the line for this review.
+True Acre Chicken and Vegetables Grain Free was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food